-Paragraph above does not apply to statutory maternity leave, statutory paternity leave, shared parental leave, statutory adoption leave, or parental bereavement leave, in which case the ECT can decide whether or not to extend the induction period to reflect the number of days absent and it is recommended that they seek advice before deciding.
+Paragraph above does not apply to statutory maternity leave, statutory paternity leave, shared parental leave, statutory adoption leave, parental bereavement leave, carer's leave, or neonatal care leave, in which case the ECT can decide whether or not to extend the induction period to reflect the number of days absent and it is recommended that they seek advice before deciding.
 If the ECT chooses to extend the induction period, this request will be granted, and their performance will be assessed against the Teachers' Standards.